pivotal/docs-tap/namespace-provisioner/use-case3.hbs.md

 The secrets for Git authentication allow the following keys: ssh-privatekey, ssh-knownhosts, username, and password.
 If ssh-knownhosts is not specified, Git does not perform strict host checking.

->**Important** In airgap environments where a custom CA cert is needed, it is important to configure kapp-controller with the specified CA cert.
-This ensures that X.508/X.509 certificate errors are avoided during operation.
-PLease refer to [Deploying Cluster Essentials](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.url_version }}/cluster-essentials/deploy.html#deploy-onto-cluster-5)
+>**Important** The Namespace Provisioner relies on kapp-controller for any tasks involving communication with external services, such as registries or Git repositories.
+When operating in Air-gapped environments or other scenarios where external services are secured by a Custom CA certificate, it is necessary to configure kapp-controller with the CA certificate data to prevent X.508/X.509 certificate errors.
+Detailed instructions on how to accomplish this can be found in the [Deploy onto Cluster](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.url_version }}/cluster-essentials/deploy.html#deploy-onto-cluster-5) section of the Deploying Cluster Essentials documentation.

 1. Create the Git secret: